+ETHICS

-ETHICS: Once you apply for certification and registration with ARRT, you must comply with everything in the ARRT Standards of Ethics, including the Rules of Ethics.
+Once you apply for certification and registration with ARRT, you must comply with everything in the ARRT Standards of Ethics, including the Rules of Ethics.
 Candidates must tell NPCollege of any ethics violations that took place before you apply with ARRT.
 A criminal background check is required.

+EXAMINATION

-EXAMINATION: You'll have 3 attempts-to pass the ARRT exam within 3 years from the first attempt.
+You'll have 3 attempts-to pass the ARRT exam within 3 years from the first attempt.
 If you don't pass the exam within those three years or those three attempts, you'll no longer be eligible for certification and registration unless you requalify.

-CALIFORNIA REQUIREMENTS: You must obtain a Certified Technologist, Nuclear Medicine Certificate with the Radiologic Health Branch (RHB) of the California Department of Public Health.
+NEVADA REQUIREMENTS: You must obtain a Nuclear Medicine Certificate with the the Nevada Radiation Control Program.
 You must document you have passed the ARRT N examination or a copy of NMTCB certificate in Nuclear Medicine.